My father, Frank A Smith II came from Maine. His mother and father met during WWI.

-Both of them saw the horrors of trench warfare.
+Both of them witnessed the horrors of trench warfare.

 Their pacifism hadn't prevented my father from joining the US Army Air Force in 1942.

 His war was testing B25s over Kentucky.
-The casualty rate was 25%, but he surviving to marry my mother, who he had met in Boston.
-The Irish girl said he wasn't his type, until he said he owned a convertible.
+The casualty rate was 25%, but he survived those odds to marry my mother, who he had met in Boston.
+The Irish girl said he wasn't his type, until she saw his convertible.

 Four was not enough.

 We were a happy family living on the South Shore of Boston.
 My father worked as an electrical engineer for the phone company.
 His two loves were his family and my mother.